FAQs

 OPTIONS AVAILABLE:

-- Book parking at 25km start, get a shuttle bus back from the finish
+- Book parking at start, get a shuttle bus back from the finish

-- Book a shuttle bus from Bath to the 25km start
+- Book a shuttle bus from Bath to the start

-- Book a shuttle bus back to either car park without parking included
+- Book a shuttle bus back to start car park without parking included

 Parking places will be limited, so if you want a space, please book as soon as you can to avoid disappointment.